wa-img

 Complete Guide to Halal Certification in Saudi Arabia.
 Saudi food business obtaining HALAL certification for export compliance.

-Halal certification in Saudi Arabia, Apex Sc is one of the top halal certification bodies in KSA, which provides expert HALAL certification services, implementation, auditing, and training in Riyadh, Jeddah, Mecca, Medina, Dammam, Al Khobar.
+Apex Sc is one of the top halal certification bodies in Saudi Arabia, which provides expert HALAL certification services, implementation, auditing, and training in Riyadh, Jeddah, Mecca, Medina, Dammam, and Al Khobar.

 HALAL is an Arabic word that is used in Islam for Muslims, which means Lawful and permitted by Allah.
 Muslims will always follow Islamic Law in every field, even in business, food, etc., and will not go for Haram.
 Both Halal and Haram terms are used in Islam.
+Saudi Arabia, or KSA, is a very big country with a Muslim population.
+Prophet Muhammad (S.A.A.W) belongs to this country.
+That's why all Muslims have a lot of respect and great love for this country.

-Importance of Saudi Vision 2030 for Halal Certification in Saudi Arabia
+Importance of Saudi Vision 2030 for HALAL Certification in Saudi Arabia

 Halal certification vision 2030 matches the goals of increasing consumer protection, improving food safety, and enhancing confidence in the Saudi team.
 As part of the plan, the Kingdom also invests in Halal Logistics, Halal Tourism (including Umrah and Haj services), and Halal Pharmaceuticals, and expands the economic basis for Islamic principles.